 Height and Spread: 2m x 2m

 Overview: In the 1970s the University of Saskatchewan imported and began evaluating P. cerasus x P. fruticosa hybrids from the Siberian Botanical Garden.
-From this population the Carmine Jewel cultivar was selected.
-This seed strain is open pollinated seed collected from Carmine Jewel plants.
+From this population, the Carmine Jewel cultivar was selected.
+This seed strain is an open-pollinated seed collected from Carmine Jewel plants.

 SEED TREATMENT / SOWING